-VA Loan vs. Traditional Loan – Know the Difference Before You Buy
+VA Loan vs. Conventional Loan – Know the Difference Before You Buy

-In the mortgage universe, there are three primary types of loans – VA loans, conventional loans, and FHA loans.
-But what are the differences between the three types?
-As basic home financing, VA, conventional, and FHA mortgages serve the same primary purpose.
-But there are enough differences between the three to make them each entirely…
+In the mortgage world, there are three primary types of loans – VA loans, conventional loans, and FHA loans.
+Though they serve the same purpose, there are enough differences between the three to make them each entirely different loan types.
+Knowing how each one functions can help you determine whether or not it’s the best…

 Advertising Disclosure.

-In the mortgage universe, there are three primary types of loans – VA loans, conventional loans, and FHA loans.
+In the mortgage world, there are three primary types of loans – VA loans, conventional loans, and FHA loans.

 There is a fourth type of loan in USDA loans, but with a market share of 1% of total home loans, it is a much more niche option.
 Still, there are many benefits to the USDA loan – you can read about the pros and cons of USDA vs VA loans here.

-VA Loan vs. Traditional Loan – The Basics
+VA Loan vs. Conventional Loan – The Basics

 Occupancy Requirements